 Designated Representation vs Multiple Representation

-What designated representation means
+What is designated representation?

 The practical consequence is the part the exam cares about: two clients of the same brokerage can be on opposite sides of the same transaction, each with their own designated representative, and each still receives full, undiluted representation.
 That situation, on its own, is not multiple representation.